-That the provision related to Criminal Breach of Trust is mentioned under Chapter VI (of offenses against the body) from section 405 to 409.
-Whereas section 405 defines Criminal Breach of Trust, section 406 provides punishment of offense defining u/s 405 and section 407-409 sets when some specific people and their punishment commit the wrong of breach of trust.
+That the provision related to Criminal Breach of Trust is mentioned under Chapter VI (of offences against the body) from section 405 to 409.
+Whereas section 405 defines Criminal Breach of Trust, section 406 provides punishment of offence defining u/s 405 and section 407-409 sets when some specific people and their punishment commit the wrong of breach of trust.

-Although Section 405 has a wide ambit, however ‘entrustment’ of the property is an essential ingredient for an offense to be punished under S.406 of IPC.
+Although Section 405 has a wide ambit, however ‘entrustment’ of the property is an essential ingredient for an offence to be punished under Section 406 of IPC.

-Some of the other essential elements of the offense of Criminal Breach of Trust under Sec.
-405 are the following:
+Some of the other essential elements of the offence of Criminal Breach of Trust under Section 405 are the following: